janosimas/notes/C++/README.md

 ## CppCheck

-  The [Cppcheck](http://cppcheck.sourceforge.net/) is a static analysis tool the get many of the most common bugs like usage of an uninitialized variable.
+  The [Cppcheck](http://cppcheck.sourceforge.net/) is a static analysis tool that identifies many of the most common bugs like usage of an uninitialized variable.
 It has a `GUI` and can be integrated with most editors and `IDE` with extensions.

-  Does not depend on your build system.
+  It does not depend on your build system.

-## Clang tidy
+## Clang-tidy

   `Clang-tidy` is tool in the `clang` suite for checking the code.
 It checks static issues, bug-prone styles and patterns.
 There are thousands of possible check, start with this suggested list of checks and modify as needed.
   ```
   -checks=-*,bugprone-*,cert-*, clang-*,cppcoreguidelines-*,llvm-*,misc-*,modernize-*,performance-*,readability-*,-modernize-use-trailing-return-type
   ```

-### Clang tidy diff
+### Clang-tidy-diff
-  The [clang-tidy-diff.py](clang-tidy-diff.py) allow `clang-tidy` to be applied only to modified files and lines.
+  The [clang-tidy-diff.py](clang-tidy-diff.py) allows `clang-tidy` to be applied only to modified files and lines.
 This allows a team to use `clang-tidy` in large codebases and still only get meaningful errors for the newly modified code.

    Sample command:
 ```bash
 git diff -U0 HEAD^ | clang-tidy-diff.py -strip 1 -- -checks=-*,modernize-use-override
 ```

-  The `clang-tidy-diff.py` is a modified version of the official script that fix a few issues.
+  The `clang-tidy-diff.py` is a modified version of the official script that fixes a few issues.
 This version allows one to pass arguments directly to `clang-tidy` using the '`--`' flag.

 ## Clang format